mridulcreates/mridulcreates/README.md

 <a href="https://github.com/himitsu95"><img align="left" width="100" ></a>
 Lazy coder by day, anime marathoner by night.
 Caffeine is my drug, I love to eat **Bugs**.

-Just started coding and already dreaming in binary!
-More bugs in my code than a summer night, but squashing them one by one.
+Just started coding and already dreaming in binary.
+More bugs in my code than a summer night.
 Laughing at my syntax errors since day one! :bug:
 <br><br>